August 18, 2022 — Thursday

 Section #7) But I heard you tested some stainless items and found them to be contaminated with other toxic metals; is that a concern?

-Purchasing mass-manufactured products always has risks (possible contamination from manufacturing stream and/or supply chain variations), which is why I do my best to find (and write about) and recommend trusted brands which consistently manufacture products that test negative for Lead, Cadmium, Mercury, Arsenic and Antimony, using XRF technology.
+Purchasing mass-manufactured products always has risks (possible contamination from manufacturing stream and/or supply chain variations), which is why I do my best to find (and write about) and recommend trusted brands that consistently manufacture products that test negative for Lead, Cadmium, Mercury, Arsenic and Antimony, using XRF technology.
 It is for this reason (for example) that I only recommend ONE brand of insulated stainless water bottles (link) — as that is the ONLY brand of insulated water bottles that I have found to consistently test negative for toxicants across all recent years of production (specifically negative for the five metals listed in the previous sentence)!

 That said, it is incredibly rare to find stainless steel cookware products that test positive (in the metal of the vessel itself — not in a non-stainless component of the product) for Lead, Cadmium, Mercury, Arsenic, or Cadmium.
 However, recently (in the past year) I did some preliminary testing of two examples of pots/pans from one company (each example likely manufactured after January 2021), which tested positive with preliminary testing for trace levels of Mercury in the food surface.
 This is the first time I have ever found traces of Mercury in a stainless product!
 In response to these preliminary findings, I did a deep dive of research and confirmed it is actually possible for Stainless Steel to be contaminated with Mercury.
 I will be writing about that more (in detail) shortly — and will link that article here as soon as it is live.

 Earlier products from this same company (tested and manufactured before 2021) have all tested negative for Mercury, so this potential “Mercury contamination” (if it can be confirmed with additional testing!) is likely a batch-specific problem.
-In response to this preliminary testing, and pending additional third-party testing, I removed this brand (All Clad) as a current recommendation in my store and shopping site and am working on doing additional testing to confirm whether or not other testing methodologies (i.e. other than XRF testing) might confirm trace Mercury in these pans — or if it is some sort of anomaly in the readings.
+In response to this preliminary testing, and pending additional third-party testing, I removed this brand (All-Clad) as a current recommendation in my store and shopping site and am working on doing additional testing to confirm whether or not other testing methodologies (i.e. other than XRF testing) might confirm trace Mercury in these pans — or if it is some sort of anomaly in the readings.
 And, if so, what might cause the anomaly (in rare instances, a combination of other metals will produce a reading — in the GUI interface on the XRF instruments — for a third metal that is not actually present, and I definitely need to rule this out).
-In the meantime, if you have All Clad stainless steel products purchased before 2020, I would not be concerned; if you have All Clad stainless steel products purchased after 2020, I would consider setting them aside for the moment until additional independent testing can be done to determine whether or not some of the pans may have low-level mercury contamination in the stainless, and (if so) what the batch-range is (the date-range of manufacture and product-range) for that potential contamination.
+In the meantime, if you have All-Clad stainless steel products purchased before 2020, I would not be concerned; if you have All Clad stainless steel products purchased after 2020, I would consider setting them aside for the moment until additional independent testing can be done to determine whether or not some of the pans may have low-level mercury contamination in the stainless, and (if so) what the batch-range is (the date-range of manufacture and product-range) for that potential contamination.

 Note: one member of one of the families who owned one of the two pans in question was tested for metals and reported to me that their metals test was negative for Mercury.